Aboard UnCruise Adventure’s S.S. Legacy, there is always an evening activity. The night before our arrival into The Dalles, Oregon was no exception.

 Day 5: Walla Walla Wineries, the Whitmans and the Oregon Trail

-Day 6: Maryhill Museum, The Dalles and a real Stonehenge (That’s this one!)
+Day 6: Maryhill Museum, The Dalles and a real Stonehenge (That’s this article!)

 Day 7: Following Lewis and Clark to Fort Clatsop and a visit to Astoria, Oregon